Blickensderfer typewriter: History

 Blickensderfer typewriters were sold in France under the Dactyle name.
 The machines were sold in Canada by the Creelman Brothers Company of Georgetown, Ontario.
 They were also sold and marketed in Great Britain, Germany, New Zealand and Russia.
-The keyboards and type wheels were available in numerous languages, including French, Spanish, German and Polish.
-Some machines, called the Oriental, were adapted so the carriage moved from left to right which accommodated Hebrew and Arabic languages.
+The keyboards and type wheels were available for numerous languages, including French, Spanish, German and Polish.
+Some machines, called the Oriental, were adapted so the carriage moved from left to right, to accommodate Hebrew and Arabic languages.

-The company saw much of their European business decline with the onset of World War I, and production and sales were particularly hard hit when the United States joined the war in 1917.
+The company's European business declined with the onset of World War I, and production and sales were particularly hard hit when the United States joined the war in 1917.
 As part of the war effort Blickensderfer converted much of his factory to produce munitions for the war, including a machine gun belt feed for the French government and 50 caliber machine gun mounts for aircraft.

-In the same year a fatal blow was delivered to the company when George Blickensderfer died on August 15, 1917, after a short illness.
-With the brilliant chief engineer and designer gone, the company could not continue, and the heirs sold the company in 1919.
-After several unsuccessful years under different ownership, the Remington Typewriter Company acquired the assets, including tools, parts, drawings and intellectual rights from the bankrupt L.R.
+George Blickensderfer died on August 15, 1917, after a short illness.
+With the chief engineer and designer gone, his company could not continue, and the heirs sold it in 1919.
+After several unsuccessful years under different ownership, the Remington Typewriter Company acquired the assets, including tools, parts, drawings and intellectual rights, from the bankrupt L.R.
 Roberts Company in 1926.
 Remington attempted to introduce a modified Blickensderfer 5 called the Rem-Blick to the market, but by the end of 1928 the model was discontinued.